jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 1, Monday, August 29 and Wednesday, October 19](Weeks/week01-01.md)

 #### Telling Stories with Data
+- Data and the Art of Data Visualization
 - Principles: from Playfair to Tufte to Cairo
 - Practice: GitHub, the TextEditor and html